CRM adoption: How to improve dealmaker & AE adoption rates

 Drive CRM adoption through automation

-With Affinity, teams can focus on nurturing relationships and finding the next quality deal.
+With Affinity and Affinity for Salesforce, teams can focus on nurturing relationships and finding their next high-quality deal.
 By choosing a relationship intelligence platform, you gain insights into your team's collective network that help you find, manage, and close more deals.
-Affinity can be up and running quickly, and its intuitive design ensures your team members won’t require hours of training to use the platform.
+Get up and running quickly with an intuitive design that ensures your team members won’t require hours of training to use the platform.

 author